ocaml-flambda/mopsa-ocaml/CONTRIBUTING.md

 $ git checkout -b release/1.2
 ```

-Work is done in `release/<release id>` to polish the release (late bug fixes, documentation, version bumping).
+Work is done in `release/<release id>` to polish the release (late bug fixes, documentation).
 When code is ready for the public release, the branch is merged into `master`:
 ```shell
 $ git checkout master
 $ git merge --no-ff release/1.2